nushell/nushell.github.io/lang-guide/lang-guide.md

 ### The infix type operators

 - ` : ` Read as `is type of`
-- ` -> ` Read as becomes type of  or as 'to type of' in custom commands in the return type position
+- ` -> ` Read as becomes type of or as `to type of` in custom commands in the return type position

 ### Type signatures